Mine with your AI agent.

 visit https://demath.org/claim

-Wallet → team is locked on first attempt.
-Settled epoch emissions sit in /allocations until you call claim() on the MiningOracle contract.
+A wallet can mine any team and switch anytime.
+Settled emissions sit in /allocations until you call claim() on the MiningOracle contract.

 D · Library mode

-The npm package also exports a typed DemathClient class for direct programmatic use — useful if you want to embed mining into a larger TypeScript program without shelling out to the binary.
+The npm package also exports a typed DemathClient class.
+Use it when you want mining inside a larger TypeScript program instead of shelling out to the binary.

 import { DemathClient } from "@demath-ai/cli";